marty-macfly/yii2-webserver-auth/README.md

 The module allow you to restrict access to any website behind an [Nginx](http://nginx.org/) or [Apache HTTPD](httpd.apache.org) server.
 With this module your Yii site is becoming your authentication and authorization provider as an LDAP or [htaccess file](httpd.apache.org/docs/current/howto/htaccess.html) can do.

-Some usefull usage:
+Some useful usage:
 - Shared login and password on multiple web-server (you don't need to update the htaccess every where to update a password), it's can be directly done on your Yii site.
-- If the site behind HTTPD or Nginx is not in HTTPS, authentication is based on access Token, if your token life is not too long it can be acceptable for a security purpose (it's always good to use ssl).
+- If the site behind HTTPD or Nginx is not in HTTPS, authentication is based on access Token (by default), if your token life is not too long and random it can be acceptable for a security purpose (it's always good to use ssl).
-- On nginx you've got the Single Sign-On feature, if you're already logged on your Yii website, you won't see any loging page (only work if all the sites are sharing the parent domain for cookie access).
+- On Nginx you've got the Single Sign-On feature, if you're already logged on your Yii website, you won't see any login page (only work if all the sites are sharing the parent domain for cookie access).
 - Permission management a same account can have different access to different web-site, can access to site1 and not to site2.

 ## Test